New monitoring wells needed after severe droughts, water losses

-California droughts from 2007 through 2009 and from 2012 through 2016 have resulted in severe groundwater losses.
-To better understand the link between groundwater and surface water and increase fresh water sustainability, the state Department of Water Resources (DWR) is providing technical coordination and underwriting construction costs to drill and implement data collection from the new wells.
+Severe groundwater losses have resulted from droughts, from 2007 through 2009 and from 2012 through 2016.
+To better understand ground- and surface water interaction to sustain freshwater, the California Department of Water Resources (DWR) is providing technical coordination and underwriting construction costs to drill and expand the monitoring network.

-Sonoma Water spokesperson Ann Dubay added that data collected from these wells will be made available to the public via an online portal at Sonoma Water.
+Data collected from these wells will be made available to the public via a Sonoma Water online portal.

 The grant from California DWR was made possible through the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018, which voters favorably supported as Proposition 68 that year.